jashan1498/flutter_weather_plugin/README.md

-# Stream SDK
+# StreamWeather SDK

-A new Flutter plugin project.
+A flutter project to get weather forecasts.

 ## Getting Started

-# StreamWeatherSDK
+# .

 StreamWeatherSDK is a Flutter SDK for fetching weather forecast data.
 It provides a simple interface for retrieving weather forecast information for specific locations and timestamps.